altaga/Paw-Monitor/README.md

 Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

-If this is API Gateway, you see a page that introduces you to the features of the service.
+In this API Gateway, you see a page that introduces you to the features of the service.
 Choose Get Started.
 When the Create Example API popup appears, choose OK.

 If this is not your first time using API Gateway, choose Create API.